 - Governing bodies of cycling - to assist in event management and disciplinary issues

-- UK Anti-Doping – to enable CTT to conduct effective anti-doping measures
+- UK Anti-Doping (UKAD) – to enable CTT to conduct effective anti-doping measures

 - CTT event organisers and CTT officials - to enable event organisers and officials to manage CTT events and activities and communicate with participants

 - CTT affiliated cycling club officials - to enable clubs to communicate with and administer activities for those belonging to their club or group

 - CTT District officials - to manage cycling events, clubs, groups, and volunteers